Monday, January 16, 2017

 DM: Reinaldo Merlo (Argentina)

 Reinaldo Merlo played his entire career for River Plate as a defensive midfielder.
-He was part of the midfield that conquered a string of championships under coach Ángel Labruna between 1975 and 1981.
+He was part of the midfield that conquered a string of championships under coach Ángel Labruna between 1975 and 1981, where he played alongside Juan José López and Norberto Alonso.
 He made over 500 appearances for River Plate.
-He made 42 appearances in the Superclasico, more than any other player in history.
+He made 42 appearances in the Superclasico against rival Boca Juniors, more than any other player in history.
+He was an uncapped player.

 CM/DM: Americo Gallego (Argentina)

-Known colloquially as "Beto" Alonso, he played the majority of his career for the Argentine club River Plate.
+Known colloquially as "Beto" Alonso, Alonso played the majority of his career for the Argentine club River Plate.
+He was named three times as the best player in the Argentine league.
 He was a key player of the team that won River Plate's first Copa Libertadores and Intercontinental Cup in 1986.
 For the national team, he was a seldom used by various managers.
 He only played a few minutes as Argentina won the 1978 World Cup.

 AM: Ariel Ortega (Argentina)